ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 Set up a notification for an external service to be informed on a newly processed performance report.

-*Currently only MS Teams is supported.*
+*Currently only MS Teams, GChat and Slack are supported.*

 ## Create custom label chart